eendroroy/gitter/README.md

 #### Prefixes

-- `path` or `P`: Match for path name
+- `path`  : Match for path name
-- `repo` or `R`: Match for repository name
+- `repo`  : Match for repository name
-- `branch` or `B`: Match for current git branch
+- `branch`: Match for current git branch

 #### Patterns

 - `+pattern+`: Matches substring anywhere in the value
-- `pattern+`: Matches the beginning of the value
+- `pattern+` : Matches the beginning of the value
-- `+pattern`: Matches the end of the value
+- `+pattern` : Matches the end of the value
-- `pattern`: Matches exactly the value
+- `pattern`  : Matches exactly the value

 #### Examples

-- `-f repo:+lib+`: Includes repositories with "lib" anywhere in the repository name.
+- `-f repo:+lib+`                : Includes repositories with "lib" anywhere in the repository name.
-- `-f path:src+`: Includes repositories with paths starting with "src".
+- `-f path:src+`                 : Includes repositories with paths starting with "src".
-- `-f branch:feature/+`: Includes repositories currently on branches starting with "feature/".
+- `-f branch:feature/+`          : Includes repositories currently on branches starting with "feature/".
-- `-f branch:main`: Includes repositories currently on the "main" branch.
+- `-f branch:main`               : Includes repositories currently on the "main" branch.
-- `-e -f repo:+test+`: Excludes repositories with "test" anywhere in the repository name.
+- `-e -f repo:+test+`            : Excludes repositories with "test" anywhere in the repository name.
 - `-f path:+utils+ -f branch:dev`: Includes repositories with "utils" in the path or currently on the "dev" branch.

 ## .gitterignore